 The added advantage of this type of offer is that you can part profit even without the result totally changing.

 If the team you back and layed goes 2 goals up, but the other team pulls one back, the odds might just be at a price you can profit from.
-Using the Profit Accumulator “Early Payout Calculator” you can lock in a profit even before the game has finished.
+Using the Outplayed “Early Payout Calculator” you can lock in a profit even before the game has finished.

 If you are doing this at decent-sized stakes you can make some really good profits when the results go in your favour and this is all without free bets.